MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/process-batch-transactions-content.md

 ### Availability considerations

 - [Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/) disaster recovery service protects against major outages.
-It is dependable, cost-effective, and easy to deploy.
+It's dependable, cost-effective, and easy to deploy.
 - Availability sets for VMs ensure that enough VMs are available to meet mission-critical batch process needs.
 - Service Bus, AKS, and Azure SQL Managed Instance provide high availability and recoverability across geographic regions.

 ### Operational considerations

-- [Azure Resource Manager templates](https://azure.microsoft.com/services/arm-templates/) provide a configuration language to describe your resources in templates which you can use for scripted deployment.
+- [Azure Resource Manager templates](https://azure.microsoft.com/services/arm-templates/) provide a configuration language to describe your resources in templates that you can use for scripted deployment.
 The templates also provide monitoring and alerting capabilities.

 ### Performance considerations